liqd/adhocracy3/docs/source/instance_modelling_example.rst

 ===========================================================

 1 create participation process and content
-    Superuser Father has an Instance.
+    Superuser Father has an Instance Hive.
     He adds an a participation project "Homestuff" to discuss proposals.
     He creates an proposal "dishwash table" and allows other users to access the proposal.